maliput/maliput_documentation/docs/overview.rst

 Why Maliput?
 ============

-As it was mentioned along the document, `maliput` proposes an API to query a `RoadNetwork` model, guaranteeing, among other things, a continuous description of the road(under certain user-defined tolerance) and handling dynamic environments where traffic rules and traffic lights may change according another condition(e.g.: time basis).
+As it was mentioned along the document, `maliput` proposes an API to query a `RoadNetwork` model, guaranteeing, among other things, a continuous description of the road (under certain user-defined tolerance) and handling dynamic environments where traffic rules and traffic lights may change according other conditions (e.g.: time events).

-`maliput` goes beyond defining a particular specification format for describing a road network model, as it could be `lanelet2` or `OpenDRIVE` specification formats.
+`maliput` does not focus on a specific format, e.g. `lanelet2` or `OpenDRIVE`.
+It's a `maliput` backend the one that will convert / parse / load a specific data bundle described in terms of a specification into a `maliput` implementation that could be used seamlessly by simulated agents.
 The `maliput`'s architecture allows implementing as many `maliput` backend as needed, for which each backend can rely on any preferred map specification format.

 TODO: Should this section be located at the top of the document?